Multimodal Transportation Pricing Alliance Design: Large-Scale Optimization for Rapid Gains: Insights from Practical Case Study

-Our fare-setting model captures passenger's travel preferences and travel decisions when designing fares, a critical step to satisfying passenger needs.
-However, different groups of passengers may have very different preferences.
+Our approach captures passengers' preferences and travel decisions when designing fares, a critical step to satisfying passenger needs.
+However, different groups of passengers have different preferences.
 Ignoring such differences can lead to inequitable and socially undesirable outcomes.
-After all, equity is a key driver for integrating on-demand services into public transportation options.
-Acknowledging this challenge, in this section we further refine our choice model and quantify the impacts of this nuanced model specification on system-wide metrics compared to an aggregated, average-case choice model.
+After all, equity is a key driver for integrating on-demand services into public transport options.
+Acknowledging this challenge, we further refine our choice model and quantify the impacts of this nuanced model specification on system-wide metrics compared to an aggregated, average-case choice model.

-To this end, we augment our case study.
-Towns targeted for transit expansion by the MBTA in our case study have wide-ranging median household incomes, translating into varying price sensitivities.
-Affluent travelers' route choice decisions are less susceptible to changing fares than those of low-income travelers.
-To partly account for such passenger heterogeneity, we compute a ratio of each town's median household income to the average of the median household incomes across the entire service region \citep{CensusBureau2018}.
-We use this income ratio to scale passengers' price sensitivities.
-See Appendix \ref{App:case_study} for details.